 Whether you live with a young person, or now work virtually with youth, radicalization to extremism is something we all should be concerned about.
-Extremists looking to recruit and convert children are predatory.
-Like all forms of child exploitation, extremist recruitment drives a wedge between young people and the adults they would typically trust.
+Extremists looking to recruit and convert children are predators.
+Like all forms of child exploitation, extremist recruitment drives a wedge between young people and the adults they would normally trust.
 Radicalization is a problem for our entire society, from the innocent people it victimizes to the family bonds it breaks apart.

-PARENTS & CAREGIVERS GUIDE
+PARENT & CAREGIVER GUIDE